 2009 September - DPJ leader Yukio Hatoyama elected PM at head of coalition with Social Democratic Party and People's New Party.

-2010 June - Prime Minister Hatoyama quits.
-Finance Minister Naoto Kan takes over after a vote in the party's parliamentary caucus.
+2010 June - Prime Minister Hatoyama quits over failure to close US military base on Okinawa.
+Finance Minister Naoto Kan takes over.

 2010 July - Ruling coalition loses majority in elections to the upper house of parliament.